| Residency Program Inquiries | updated: 03-27-26 |

 To learn more about the institution’s commitment to wellness, please visit. https://renaissance.stonybrookmedicine.edu/gme/wellness.
 A comment from one of the anesthesia residents is highlighted! ▶ Women in Anesthesia Journal Club

-The WIA Journal Club is a new initiative that aims to bring women in the department together to foster an environment of support and mentorship among attendings and residents.
+The WIA Journal Club brings women in the department together to foster an environment of support and mentorship among attendings and residents.

-Dr. Tazeen Beg hosted the inaugural meeting at her home.
+Dr. Tazeen Beg hosts the meetings at her home.
 Topics of discussion included women in leadership and potential obstacles that women face.
-Dr. Beg surprised the group by having an author of one of the articles join the discussion via Zoom.
-Everyone enjoyed the discussion and delicious potluck!
+At one meeting, Dr. Beg surprised the group by having an author of one of the articles join the discussion via Zoom.

 ▶ Youth Outreach